UKHomeOffice/application-container-platform/developer-docs/platform_introduction.md

 ### Exposing your service externally
 For external facing services you will then need to create an ingress controller.
 This instructs kubernetes how to expose a service to the outside world.
 An example ingress file is given [here](./resources/example-ingress.yaml).
 Please use this as a basis for your own ingress controller, but replacing any names with one unique to you.

+The ingress file specifies 2 annotations which are worth understanding:

+* *kubernetes.io/tls-acme: "true"* - This annotation tells the platform to automatically generate TLS certificates (for HTTPS) if they don't already exist.
+If you don't have this setting you will need to create your own kubernetes secret with TLS certificates in your namespace.
+Note the secretName at the bottom must be unique
+* *ingress.kubernetes.io/secure-backends: "true"* - This annotation tells the platform that your service is serving HTTPS.
+This is typically the case as it means traffic between nodes in the kubernetes cluster is all encrypted, which helps it to be more secure

 Call your ingress file *my-ingress.yaml* and save it to your current directory.

 You can then deploy your ingress to kubernetes by running: